Risk manager

 Look for job vacancies at:

 Individual companies may advertise opportunities on their websites.
-Recruitment agencies and LinkedIn also advertises vacancies.
+Recruitment agencies such as Barclay Simpson advertise vacancies and you can also search for risk jobs on LinkedIn.

 Professional development

-Some large organisations run risk management graduate schemes and you'll follow a programme of training, often rotating around different sections to get an overview of the whole business.
+Some large organisations run risk management graduate schemes.
+On one of these, you'll follow a programme of training, often rotating around different sections to get an overview of the whole business.
 You may take specific qualifications as part of your training, e.g. accountancy qualifications, depending on the type of risk you're managing.

 For those new to the career, the IRM provides the International Certificate in Enterprise Risk Management, an introductory distance-learning qualification, which takes six to nine months to complete.